 High-order force constants for the masses

 hiPhive is a tool for efficiently extracting high-order force constants from atomistic simulations, most commonly density functional theory calculations.
-A detailed description of the functionality provided as well as an extensive tutorial can be found in the user guide
+A detailed description of the functionality provided as well as an extensive tutorial can be found in the user guide.
+Complete examples of using hiphive for force constants extraction can be found in the hiphive-examples repository.

 hiPhive is written in Python, which allows easy integration with countless first-principles codes and analysis tools accessible in Python, and allows for a simple and intuitive user interface.
 For example using the following snippet one can train a force constant potential:

-after wich it can be used in various ways, e.g., for generating phonon dispersions, computing phonon lifetimes, or running molecular dynamics simulations.
+after which it can be used in various ways, e.g., for generating phonon dispersions, computing phonon lifetimes, or running molecular dynamics simulations.

 hiPhive can be installed via pip: